Module dependencies in MoML files

-#3 Updated by David Welker about 10 years ago
+#3 Updated by David Welker over 10 years ago

 This is the reason I believe we need to store the active module configuration inside the KAR is some manner.
 Then when a KAR is loaded, the user would have the opportunity to either change their configuration to match the configuration in the KAR or take their chances.

-#4 Updated by Aaron Aaron about 10 years ago
+#4 Updated by Aaron Aaron over 10 years ago

 Storing the active module configuration in the kar would certainly do the trick.
 I think it may be too restrictive though.
 Imagine someone has a very insignificant additional module installed in their system, then anyone wanting to open any KAR that they saved would have to also install that insignificant module in order to use the KAR.

 At the moment, a KAREntryHandler is responsible for returning a KAREntry that has a dependsOnModule attribute, so it is possible to individually specify module dependencies on each entry in the KAR.
 The problem becomes how does a module tell the ActorMetadataKAREntryHandler that it should add an additional dependency to the MoML file when it is time to save the MoML.
 The purpose of the EntryHandler design is to completely separate the saving and opening of individual entries in a KAR.
 So I see two solutions at the moment: